 - Unsatisfactory (U) - appropriate for D+ or lower course work

 There is no faculty policy regulating the proportion of HH, H, S, and U grades that faculty may give to LL.M. students.
 Merit points are currently not assigned to HH, H, S, and U grades.

 General LL.M. students may, after consultation with the Assistant Dean for Graduate Legal Studies, elect to be graded on the J.D. letter grade scale and curve.
 This election applies to the entire academic year and must be made by notifying the Registrar within the first four weeks of the date Fall semester classes begin.

 Only current Cornell Law School LL.M. students may apply to transfer to the J.D. program at Cornell Law.
 Your transfer application must be received by J.D.
 Admissions office by April 1.
 The transfer procedures and requirements are similar to those applied to J.D. students at other law schools who seek to transfer into the Cornell Law J.D. program.
 Complete requirements may be found on the J.D.
 Admissions webpage.

 If you are accepted into the J.D. program as a transfer student, you will be eligible to apply up to 24 credits obtained in pursuit of your LL.M. degree toward your J.D. degree requirements.
 However, you will lose your eligibility to receive your pending LL.M. degree.
 You must complete at least four semesters at Cornell while enrolled as a J.D. student.

-In general, financial assistance from the Law School will not be available to students transferring from the school's LL.M. program to our J.D. program.
+Typically, financial assistance from Cornell Law School is not available to students transferring from the school's LL.M. program to the J.D. program.
 However, in extraordinary circumstances, the Admissions Committee may make exceptions to this policy.

-GLS students who wish to continue to take courses during the next academic year after completing their degree requirements must apply to the assistant dean for graduate legal studies by April 1.
+Current GLS students who wish to continue to take courses during the next academic year after completing their Cornell LL.M. degree requirements must apply to the Assistant Dean for Graduate Legal Studies by April 1.